Anando304/MailBoltz/Readme.md

 - Saves time from having to read entire sets of emails.
 - Get all the important details summarized in a few sentences.
 - Uses Extraction based summarization along with IMAP to extract emails
-- An SMTP client on a scheduled server can also be established if the user wants the summarized emails to be emailed to them at a set period of time.
+- An SMTP client on a scheduled server can be established if the user wants the summarized emails to be emailed to them at a set time intervals.

 # Ways to use:
 - ***2 options available***